-If you are curious and need some inspiration to visit, here is a quick East Timor fact list to introduce you to the country
+If you are curious and need some inspiration to visit, here is a quick East Timor fact list to introduce you to the Democratic Republic of Timor–Leste.

 1. Heard of East Timor?
 You’re the minority